dbbs-lab/glia/README.md

   g.insert(s, 'Kv1', variant='high_activity')
 ```

-You can also specify a dictionary multiple asset-specific preferences:
+You can also specify a dictionary with multiple asset-specific preferences:

 ``` python
 from patch import p